anonymitysubmission0001/repo2/index.md

 title: Supplementary Material
 ---

-# Spotted Coarticulated Lexical Signs
+# Spotted Lexical Signs

-Below we show lexical signs spotted by our model.
+Below we show **randomly selected** lexical signs spotted by our model.
+Our main observations are as follows.

-**husband**
+* The target clip often includes a partial (or whole) segment from adjacent signs.
+For instance, the third clip of UNIVERSITY has an extra sign of GALLAUDET.
+This is mainly due to the fixed window size we use for lexical sign search.
+* False positives occur especially when two signs are of similar appearance.
+The second clip of BEFORE, which has similar body posture to BEFORE, is a pointing sign indicating that one thing is happening prior to something else.

+**HUSBAND**
 <video width="32%" controls>
   <source src="videos/husband-1.webm" type="video/webm">
 </video>